Frequently Asked Questions

 If you inadvertently violate the order, document the circumstances and contact your attorney immediately.
 It’s important to demonstrate that the violation was accidental and unintentional.

-The duration of a protection order varies by jurisdiction and case specifics.
-Temporary orders last until the full protection order hearing, while permanent orders can last for a set period, such as one year, or indefinitely.
+Temporary orders usually last for 14 days, until the full protection order hearing.
+Full orders last for a set period, such as one year, unless the court determines a longer period of time is needed.

 Violating a protection order can result in criminal charges, which would appear on your record.
 The order itself may not appear on a criminal record unless violated.